Bill02Chen/Personal-Comments-On-Interests/Improve myself/Entrepreneurship.md

 3. Not as a consultant

 **Rule of communication**:
-Right channel in right frequency
+- Right channel in right frequency
--Interest, needs, values, priorities, concerns Whatever you present, show To the audience 是没有参考的 **Only The audience must receive your message**, the communication is Q.E.D Investor has the final interpretation
+- Interest, needs, values, priorities, concerns
+- Whatever you present, show To the audience 是没有参考的
+- **Only The audience must receive your message**, the communication is Q.E.D
+- Investor has the final interpretation

 ## ATTENTION SEEKING
 Best part in beginning and end